Again, Court Sacks 16 APC Rivers Assembly Candidates

 Justice Mohammed, who assumed jurisdiction held that the PDP was able to prove to the court that primary elections that produced the APC 16 candidates were not monitored by INEC.

-Reacting on the ruling, , the party said it will not break following the recent two court judgements that have sacked its candidates for the 2023 general elections.
+Reacting on the ruling, , the party said it will not break following the recent two court judgements that has sacked its candidates for the 2023 general elections.

-The Spokesman, APC 2023 Elections Campaign Council, Sogbeye Eli, stated that the party was stretched by the anti-democratic forces, adding that the party would not break.
+The Spokesman, APC’s 2023 Elections Campaign Council, Sogbeye Eli, stated that the party is stretched by the anti-democratic forces, adding that the party would not break.

 “In the circumstance, the Campaign Council is compelled yet again to urge party faithful and millions of Rivers people supporting our candidates in the affected State Constituencies not to despair or be agitated as we proceed on appeal to reverse the judgment and restore our candidates ahead of the elections.”